William Montagu, 1st Earl of Salisbury: The Hundred Years' War

 Montagu was created Earl of Salisbury on 16 March 1337.
 This was one of six comital promotions Edward III made that day, in preparation for what was to become the Hundred Years' War.
-To allow Montagu to support his new status, the king granted him land and rent of a value of 1000 marks a year.
+To allow Montagu to support his new status, the king granted him land and rent of a value of 1,000 marks a year.
 The money was provided from the royal stannaries of Cornwall.
-A contemporary poem tells of a vow made by the earl on the eve of the warshe would not open one of his eyes while fighting in France.
+A contemporary poem tells of a vow made by the earl on the eve of the wars—he would not open one of his eyes while fighting in France.
 The story is probably a satire; the truth was that Montagu had already lost the use of one of his eyes in a tournament.

 In April 1337, Montagu was appointed to a diplomatic commission to Valenciennes, to establish alliances with Flanders and the German princes.
 In July 1338, he accompanied the king on another mission to the continent, again providing the greatest number of soldiers, with 123 men-at-arms and 50 archers.
 In September of that year he was made Marshal of England.
 After the death of Thomas of Brotherton, Earl of Norfolk, this office had come into the hands of Norfolk's daughter Margaret.
 The king did not trust the office with her husband, so he decided instead to bestow it on his trusted companion, Montagu.
 Edward's policy of building alliances put him in great debt, and when he left the Low Countries to return to England late in 1338, Salisbury had to stay behind as surety to the king's debtors, along with the king's family and the Earl of Derby.
 The earl had earlier voiced concerns about the costly alliances, but he nevertheless remained loyal to the king's strategy.

 While Edward was away, Salisbury was captured by the French at Lille in April 1340, and imprisoned in Paris.
 Reportedly, King Philip VI of France wanted to execute Salisbury and Robert Ufford, Earl of Suffolk, who was captured with him.
 Philip was, however, dissuaded by John of Bohemia, who argued that the earls could come in handy in an exchange, should any French noblemen be captured.
 Though released on parole in September, it was not until May 1342 that he reached a final settlement with the French.
 Salisbury was freed in a prisoner exchange, but only on the condition that he never fight in France again.